2022 Pet Parade: May 21st

 How It All Comes Together

 Planning for next year’s annual Kiwanis Pet Parade begins immediately after the conclusion of the parade.
 The success of the parade is dependent upon the many volunteers who give of their time.
-The Community Emergency Response Team (CERT) provides traffic control in the staging and disbandment areas; the Cub Scouts proudly march the colors; the SCN Youth Group carry all the parade banners; Representative Vic Gilliam and crew scoops the poop; and Kiwanis members and parade sponsors set up, coordinate, and tear down the parade.
+The Community Emergency Response Team (CERT) provides traffic control in the staging and disbandment areas; the Cub Scouts proudly march the colors; the SHS Key Club and football team carry all the parade banners; Marion County Commissioner Colm Willis and Silverton Mayor Kyle Palmer scoop the poop; and Kiwanis members and parade sponsors set up, coordinate, and tear down the parade.
 Silverton PD provides traffic control, while Silverton Public Works crews provide barricades, cones, and equipment.
 Parade sponsors provide awards, participant goodie bags, refuge roll carts for cleanup, parade banners, and more.
 State and city permits are secured, no parking signs placed, notifications sent to staging area residents, and parade materials produced.
 Thank you to our many volunteers and valued sponsors who give of their time and resources for this time-honored event!